smlavine/err/README.md

 # [err](https://sr.ht/~smlavine/err)

 err is a small error-printing library for C programs.
-It was initially written as part of [navipage](https://sr.ht/~smlavine/navipage).
-For examples of its use, see that project.

 err can be used in projects written in any major version of C or C++.